ThunderFly-aerospace/docs/avionics/TFRPM02/index.md

 ## PX4 Autopilot Integration

 The TFRPM02 is supported by the PX4 `pcf8583` driver.
-The PCF8593 counter IC is register-compatible with the PCF8583, so no separate driver is needed.

 ### Enabling the Driver